yanhan/cljs-nusmods/README.md

 ClojureScript implementation of [NUSMods](http://nusmods.com)

-**NOTE:** Currently this project does nothing.
-But soon it will do something.
+**NOTE:** Currently this project does something useful, but a lot of useful features are still missing and there's a lot more to come.
+Stay tuned!

 **NOTE:** This is purely a personal project done for the sake of challenging myself, since it's something I have wanted to do for quite some time.